joemoose/dungeoneers.d20/docs/play.md

 !!! tip

 	Burn your LUCK in dire situations; don't hoard it.
 A dead player character with remaining luck was not a well-played character.

+### Restoring Your Luck

+Anytime you roll a critical success on an attribute check, your LUCK increases.
+Conversely, rolling a critical failure decreases your luck.

+Your LUCK score can also be increased when gaining new levels.
+See the [Levelling Up](advancement.md) section for details.

+## Reputation

+Your character’s reputation is measured on a scale of -6 to 6.
+Your character starts at zero.
+A zero value represents an ordinary person with no fame or notoriety who might do good or bad things.
+Whenever you do a virtuous or selfless deed, your reputation increases by 1.
+Whenever you do something vicious or selfish, your reputation decreases by 1.
+The GM decides when an action modifies your reputation.
+For example, rescuing a notable person would increase your reputation, whereas killing innocents would decrease your reputation.

+Your reputation will generally increase or decrease by 1 or 2 points by the end of a game session, depending on your character’s actions and accomplishments during the game.

+### Heros and Villians

+If your reputation reaches 6, your character is considered **heroic**.
+Heroic characters are no longer anonymous and are generally known throughout the land.
+Heroes are expected to solve social problems and do great deeds.

+However, if your reputation drops to -6, you are considered **villainous**.
+Like heroes, you are no longer anonymous, but authorities actively persecute villains and hold them accountable for all wrongdoings.

+Your status may also provide advantages or disadvantages on certain social actions, such as employing and commanding hirelings or the initial reactions from NPCs.
+New missions and quests may become available based on your status.
+Followers may also seek you out.

+### Boon Tokens

+Once you achieve the reputation of heroic or villainous, anytime you would modify your reputation further (greater than six for heroes or less than -6 for villains), you instead receive a **boon token**.
+You can hold up to two boon tokens.

+Spend your boon tokens with the GM anytime during play to gain unique benefits relevant to your status.
+A heroic boon could, for example, be used to enjoy free lodging and food in a town or receive an exotic gift or a vital piece of information from a friendly NPC.
+A villainous boon could enlist the services of an assassin’s guild, gain entry to a cult, or instill compliant fear in an NPC.
+Tokens could also be used for more practical matters, such as avoiding damage from an attack or increasing your LUCK.
+Both you and the GM can come up with ideas on how to spend your tokens.

+### Loss of Status

+Once you become a hero or a villain, you maintain that status and any boon tokens until your reputation returns to zero.

 ## Time